atom-box/express_syntax/README.md

 	"l e a r n e x p r e s s   r o u t e s"
 	  Lesson 3 of 15

-	  Requires Express.js, the common backend javascript thingie If you need to install Express.js, this worked for me in Bash terminal: npm install express --save
+	  This server requires Express.js, the common backend javascript thingie

+	  If you need to install Express.js, the following command worked for me in Bash terminal:

-	  Dec 19, 2017: I'm keeping this as a server playpen and so I can retrieve syntax from it after the course is finished.
+	  npm install express --save

+	  To run this server, I start it in the terminal using NODE: node moods.js
+	  And then in a browser window typing: localhost:3000 or whatever port on which the node tells me it is listening